jackymallett/Threadneedle/README.md

   - CADIA Clause
   - “AS IS” Disclaimer

+as explained below.
 The licensor cannot revoke these freedoms as long as you follow the license terms.

 Threadneedle is provided free for non-commercial research purposes under the creative commons Attribution-NonCommercial-NoDerivatives 4.0 International License: